Bulging disc prevention and treatment guide

 A bulging disc is often caused by the natural aging of the spine, which means it is not possible to entirely prevent this condition.
 However, there are still many simple lifestyle changes you can make that may improve your overall spine health and potentially delay or prevent the onset of bulging discs and other spine conditions.

 The spine is a complicated structure of small muscles, joints, connective tissue, nerves, vertebrae and discs that are put under a lot of stress on a daily basis.
 By learning more about how these factors contribute to a bulging disc, you can better understand the activities and choices that can take pressure off the spine and improve its health.

-What is a Bulging Disc?
+What is a bulging disc?

-When this happens, the weight of the body and the stress of spinal movements can put enough pressure on the disc that it bulges.
-The bulge in and of itself is not painful, though if the protruding disc comes into contact with spinal nerves, pain signals can be sent to whichever part of the body those nerves innervate.
+When this happens, the weight of the body and the stress of spinal movements can put enough pressure on the disc that it flattens and expands — or bulges.
+The bulge itself is not necessarily painful.
+But if the protruding disc comes into contact with spinal nerves, pain signals can be sent to whichever part of the body those nerves affect.

-Treatments for Bulging Disc
+Treatments for bulging disc